FHNW-IVGI/mapbox-unity-sdk/README.md

 ### Dependencies
-This project includes git submodule dependencies outlined in [this gitmodules](https://github.com/mapbox/mapbox-unity-sdk/blob/develop/.gitmodules) file.
+This project includes git submodule dependencies outlined in [this gitmodules](https://github.com/FHNW-IVGI/mapbox-unity-sdk/blob/geoserver/.gitmodules) file.

 To install/update the dependencies after `git clone`/`git pull` run `update-mapbox-unity-sdk-core.bat` or `update-mapbox-unity-sdk-core.sh` (depending on your OS).

+In particular, this project depends on the [vector-tile-cs](https://github.com/mapbox/vector-tile-cs) module.

+**IMPORTANT**

+'vector-tile-cs' module decodes tiles created according to Mapbox Vector Tile (MVT) Specification v2.x, v1.x is not supported.
+GeoServer 2.13.0 generates tiles according to MTV Specification v1.0.
+It is possible to use 'vector-tile-cs' with GeoServer 2.13.0 by commenting out the corresponding version check in `mapbox-unity-sdk/sdkproject/Assets/Mapbox/Core/Plugins/Mapbox/vector-tile-cs/VectorTileReader/VectorTileReader.cs#getLayer(byte[] data)`.
+The correct decoding of tiles is not garanteed though.

 ### Building a Unity Package
 To build a Unity Package for import into your own project from the included `sdkproject`: